Keith Brantly

-Keith Alan "KB" Brantly (born May 23, 1962) is an American former professional long-distance runner who contended in the men's marathon at the 1996 Summer Olympic Games in Atlanta, Georgia.
+Keith Alan "KB" Brantly (born May 23, 1962) is an American former professional long-distance runner who contended in the men's marathon at the 1996 Summer Olympics in Atlanta, Georgia.
 Brantly finished twenty-eighth of one hundred and eleven runners who completed the race, in a time of 2:18:17.
 He is recognized for his extensive distance-running career that encompasses nearly three decades at distances that range from one mile to a marathon.

 He graduated from the University of Florida with a bachelor's degree in exercise and sports science in 1986, and was later inducted into the University of Florida Athletic Hall of Fame as a "Gator Great."

 Running career

 High school (1976-1980)

 When Brantly was at Winter Haven High School in 1976, he joined the cross-country team, coached by Buck Dawson.
 Dawson is a member of Morehead State University Hall of Fame who later went to coach high school cross-country and track in 1979 where he guided two runners to be future Olympians.
 When Brantly's running career soared as an individual in the fall of his senior year during the cross-country season, Dawson saw the potential he held.
 Brantly and one of his most memorable competitors, Basil Magee from Largo High School, challenged each other in multiple encounters such as the 1979 Astronaut Invitational and the 1979 Winter Haven Invitational, with Brantly falling just seconds behind Magee in both encounters.
 Towards the seasons end, there were two teams preparing for battle at the cross-country state championships in DeLand, Florida, Largo High School and Astronaut High School.
 All the while, Brantly was preparing for the title as champion.
 In the Florida class 4A High School State Cross Country Championships, Brantly (14:18) took an early lead to finally defeated Magee (14:30) in a rigorous five thousand meter footrace.
 Throughout the remainder of his senior year, Brantly and Magee grew closer in ability and competitiveness that carried into the spring track season.
 In 1980, Brantly would go to the Florida class 4A High School State Track Championships and win the 2-mile event in the time of 9:13.
 Brantly and Magee's competitive relationship did not stop at the state level, but at the national level where Magee (9:02) would outkick Brantly (9:03) at the 2-mile Postal Meet for the win.